-You find yourself strapped to an operating table as the mad Butcher of Palicor prepares to turn you into one of his monstrous Pigmen.
+You find yourself strapped to an operating table as the mad Butcher of Palicor prepares to turn you into one of her monstrous Pigmin.
 But a freak explosion sets you and the other prisoners free, tearing open a hole in the tower to the black forest beyond.

-You flee into the forest—but the Pigmen have your scent, and they are hungry.
-Can you find a way to escape the horrifying Butcher and his warped creations?
+You flee into the forest—but the Pigmin have your scent, and they are hungry.
+Can you find a way to escape the horrifying Butcher and her warped creations?